Immunotherapy: questions to ask your doctor

 Cancer - immunotherapy; Tumor - immunotherapy

 You are having immunotherapy to try to kill cancer cells.
 You may receive immunotherapy alone or along with other treatments at the same time.
 Your health care provider may need to follow you closely while you are having immunotherapy.
-You will also need to learn how to best care for yourself during this time.
+You will also need to learn how best to care for yourself during this time.

 Below are some questions you may want to ask your doctor.